4 police officers ruled justified in Nov. 2022 fatal shooting in Herriman | Gephardt Daily

 District Attorney Sim Gill declined to file criminal charges against the four police officers — two from Herriman and one each from Riverton and South Jordan — involved in an exchange of gunfire with a suicidal man Nov.
 20, 2022.

-Alma Andrew Worthington was shot and killed about 9:15 p.m. following a 5 1/2-hour standoff with police at his home near 13000 S. Keegan Drive, according to the DA’s office review of the shoo
+Alma Andrew Worthington was shot and killed about 9:15 p.m. following a 5 1/2-hour standoff with police at his home near 13000 S. Keegan Drive, according to the DA’s office review of the shooting.

 Worthington was armed with a semi-automatic rife and had just exited the back door of his home when he died in an exchange of gunfire with officers, police said.